lenaqr/notes-old/content/articles/not-priors.md

 * Probability distributions have to sum up to one.
 This relates to the previous point.
 Sometimes this doesn't matter but sometimes it forces you to not assign more probability mass than you have.
 Compared to inventing a loss function out of thin air, sticking to a probabilistic framework feels to me like almost a form of type checking that rules out some things that obviously make no sense.

 I hope I've managed to convey that Bayesian modeling really does bring more to the table and it's not just the same as an additional term on your loss function.
-I often find the Bayesian answers intuitively pleasing; I'm not saying it's the appropriate tool for every problem, but it's certainly worth learning more about.
+I often find the Bayesian answers intuitively appealing; I'm not saying it's the appropriate tool for every problem, but it's certainly worth learning more about.

 ---